naveen0814/VLSI-LAB-EXP-1/README.md

 # VLSI-LAB-EXPERIMENTS
-AIM: To simulate and synthesis Logic Gates,Adders and Subtractor using Xilinx ISE.
+AIM: To simulate and synthesis Logic Gates,Adders and Subtractor using Vivado.

 APPARATUS REQUIRED: Xilinx 14.7 Spartan6 FPGA